mvill142/lanyon/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
+This is my first attempt at creating a website.
+I'm not entirely sure what I want to do this, so for a while it will just be a collection of my thought and random moments that I want to share with y'all.
 Carry on!
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).